-Exception: In homicide cases, the parent, child, or spouse of the direct victim; or the individual who pays or assumes obligation to pay funeral home expenses; or any other person dependent for principal support is eligible to be reimbursed for counseling and medications related to the crime as well as travel expenses to the counselor.
+Exception: In homicide cases, the parent, child, or spouse of the direct victim is eligible to be reimbursed for counseling and medications related to the crime as well as travel expenses to the counselor.
 Medications prescribed related to the crime are eligible even if counseling may cease.